 After reading the Houston Chronicle articles on abuse in the church, I began praying and talking with like-minded leaders about what national efforts were being done to prevent abuse.
 As I researched and explored current efforts in the evangelical community, I found a small buffet of companies and organizations offering varied services.
 However, abuse prevention, particularly in ministries, lacked any clear coordination or validation, and certainly lacked accountability.

-With the evangelical community appropriately decentralized, an accreditation program became evident as the most effective means to communicate clear standards and to establish a process for compliance.
+With the evangelical community appropriately decentralized, an accreditation program became evident as the most effective means to communicate clear standards and to establish a process for verified compliance.
 In June 2019, ECAP was formed.
-ECAP is a non-profit accrediting council that will create standards intended to serve our community by clarifying a complex topic, that busy ministry leaders often can’t fully address.
+We are a non-profit accrediting council that is developing standards intended to serve our community by clarifying a complex topic, that busy ministry leaders often can’t fully understand.

 The council consists of several groups and committees that govern and monitor the accreditation program.
 It also includes board members, abuse survivors, experts, and members.